These 17 Holiday Treats Are Healthier Than You Might Think

-A little bit of indulgence is OK, but between the holiday parties and the team lunches and the family dinners, it’s easy to feel like the entire month of December is a junk-food obstacle course!
+A little bit of indulgence is OK, but between the holiday parties and the team lunches and the family dinners, it’s easy to feel like the entire month of December is a junk-food obstacle course.

 If you need a break from the sugar rush, here are some holiday treats that are festive and fun to make, while still sneaking in some quality foods like strawberries, bananas and, yes, even broccoli.

 Decorate with your favorite holiday-inspired toppings.
 Here, sliced olives form garlands.
 How about topping the pizza in leaves of spinach and decorating with “ornaments” made from red and yellow bell peppers?

-Ho-ho-ho!
-Santa’s belly is coming to town.
-Cute Food for Kids wrapped holiday cheer around Babybel individual cheese snacks and used construction paper to craft belts and buckles.
+Ho ho ho, Santa’s belly is coming to town.
+Cute Food for Kids wrapped some holiday cheer around Babybel individual cheese snacks by using construction paper to craft belts and buckles.

 Add a hat and scarf made from bell peppers, and a sliver of carrot for the nose.
-This snowman has eyes, a mouth, and buttons made from plum, but you can use black sesame seeds.
-Popcorn snow is the finishing touch.
+This snowman has eyes, a mouth, and buttons made from plum, but you could also use black sesame seeds.
+A few kernels of popcorn snow is the finishing touch.

 Add extra holiday cheer to your morning with these Rudolph the Red-Nosed Reindeer pancakes from Kitchen Fun with My 3 Sons.

-For a healthier version, use Greek yogurt instead of whipped cream, turkey bacon, and banana pancakes.
+For a healthier version, use Greek yogurt instead of whipped cream, and go for turkey bacon instead of pork.

 These pretty snowflake-shaped tortillas are dusted with a light sprinkling of Parmesan.
 They’re simple, savory, and kids of all ages will have fun cutting out snowflake shapes.
 Get the how-to from Carpé Season.

-Make a sweeter version by substituting cheese with shredded unsweetened coconut, or just same some calories by adding a sprinkling of cinnamon.
+Make a sweeter version by substituting cheese with shredded unsweetened coconut, or just save some calories by adding a sprinkling of cinnamon.

-This decorative tree takes a little more effort than the other snacks on this page, but it will make kids (and grownups) ooh and ah, and you’ll have a healthy, edible centerpiece for your table.
+This decorative tree takes a little more effort than the other snacks in this list, but it will make kids (and grownups) ooh and ah, and you’ll have a healthy, edible centerpiece for your table.
 We followed the detailed example by Iowa Girl Eats to assemble ours.

 Make your own granola bars like these from Life Made Sweeter.
-Kids will enjoy mixing the ingredients and pressing them into the pan!
-For a lighter version of these healthy holiday treats, try our recipe for Cranberry Granola Bars or Homemade Energy Bars.
+Kids will enjoy mixing the ingredients and pressing them into the pan.

-This is a show-stopping holiday treat that your friends and family will “ooh” and “ahh” over.
-These chocolate superfood bites decorated with colorful dried fruits and nuts are devilishly simple to make, and they look darn impressive.
+A show-stopping holiday treat: These chocolate superfood bites decorated with colorful dried fruits and nuts.
+They’re devilishly simple to make, and they look darn impressive.